 Membean offers auto-generated and graded assessments.
 These are personalized based on each student's individual training.
 This article will show you what to expect from Membean assessments.
-Click here for a more detailed guide to assessments.
+Click here for a more detailed guide about using the assessment feature.

-Membean offers two question types: traditional multiple choice and select-all-that-apply (SATA).
+Membean offers two question types: traditional multiple choice and select-all-that-apply (we call these SATA) questions.

-The SATA questions could have one or more answers correct.
+SATA questions present four options, one or more of which is correct.
 The student must select all of the correct answers and only the correct answers to receive credit.
-We do not offer partial credit; click here to learn why.
+Learn more about SATA questions, the different types, and why we don't give partial credit.

 See the sample quiz below.
 This is the format students will see once they begin an assessment.
 It opens in full screen mode to prevent distractions or the temptation to open a new tab or program.
 You can learn more about anti-cheat settings here.